Modern slaverystatement

 The risk of modern slavery in our business and supply chains

 Interflora is part of the world’s most established and well-known flower relay organisation.
-We operate alongside third party partners in the US and Europe.
+We operate alongside third party partners around the world.
 Via this combined network of partner florists, we are connected all over the globe, matching orders from consumers with a local provider near the point of delivery, wherever that may be.
 We also operate Flying Flowers which is a boxed floral delivery service.

 The nature of our business model means that our flower & plant supply chains are diverse and geographically spread.

-With respect to our Interflora network, in the UK and Ireland, our partner florists are all independent traders in their own right.
+With respect to our Interflora network, in the UK, Ireland and a small number of international locations, our partner florists are all independent traders in their own right.
 They join Interflora to enable them to send and execute orders nationally and internationally.
-Our partner florists purchase their own stock of fresh flowers, plants and sundries, and can also purchase wholesale sundry items through our own MarketPlace website.
-There is a small proportion of Interflora orders, mostly to remote areas, where we do not have an Interflora florist available to fulfil the order.
-These orders are fulfilled through selected florists who create and package the flowers in a box to be delivered via courier on our behalf.
+Our partner florists purchase their own stock of fresh flowers, plants and sundries.
+Florists in the UK and Ireland can also purchase wholesale sundry items through our own MarketPlace website.

-In 2022 we appointed new flower and plant suppliers, and an additional carrier, and as part of the due diligence process we carried out site visits which included a focus on modern slavery risk.
-Our flower and plant suppliers have their own strong Modern Slavery Act compliance programmes in place, not just for themselves but also for their supply chains.
+Our flower and plant suppliers have their own strong Modern Slavery Act compliance programmes in place, not just for themselves but also for their supply chains, and due to their size, our flower supplier is also required under the Act to publish their own annual Modern Slavery Statement.
 Agriculture and horticulture are high risk sectors for modern slavery both in the UK and overseas, and so we take care to work with partners that have robust policies in place both in the packing houses in the UK, and at growers and packers overseas, particularly in Kenya and South America.
 Their policies apply to those people and organisations further up our supply chains, requiring their suppliers to take responsibility not only for their employees but also for their contractors, sub-contractors, suppliers and agency workers to ensure they are all treated fairly and are aware of their requirements under the Modern Slavery Act.

 In addition to our flowers and plants orders, we also deliver hampers nationally through a third-party party hamper supplier.
 As with our flower & plants suppliers, our hamper supplier is required to sign and adhere to our Supplier Code of Conduct on Modern Slavery.